Documentation Index

 Backend health check

 No authentication required.
-Returns backend service status including Docker availability.
+Returns backend service status including Railway API availability.
 This endpoint is served by the backend API service (without the /api prefix).

-The backend API continues to serve non-Docker endpoints (health, metrics, auth, AI, registration) even when Docker is not available.
-Container provisioning and lifecycle operations are disabled until Docker becomes available.
+The backend API continues to serve non-provisioning endpoints (health, metrics, auth, AI, registration) even when the Railway API is not reachable.
+Agent provisioning and lifecycle operations are disabled until the Railway API becomes available.

 Response